robinnarsinghranabhat/robinnarsinghranabhat.github.io/_posts/2020-07-16-Testing-in-Machine-Learning.md

 Key reason can be listed as :

-- Is code doing what's is supposed to do ( are missing values in data affecting the preprocessing , is model output too improbable e.t.c )
+- Know code is during whats it's supposed to do ( are missing values in data affecting the preprocessing which we forget to account for )
 - Make experimental changes rapidly without fearing to break the code
 - Other people more confident in our code
 - Helps catch bugs